john-azzaro/Study-Create-React-App/README.md

 <dl>
 <dd>

+## To run tests, use the "run test" command.
 Running the test command will start the test runner that lets you test your app with Jest as you build it out.
 This is an interactive test environment that can be used to great effect.
 To use the test command, run the following at the command line:
 ```
   $ npm test